okta/okta-oidc-ios/Swift code guidelines.md

 #### 4. Don'ts

 4.1.
 Don't use `fatalError` or `precondition`.
 Prefer `assert` if it is recoverable case.
 If not, handle it in proper way.
 4.2.
-Avoid implicit unwrapping unless you're 100% sure that a value exists.
-Implicit unwrapping causes crash if a value is `nil`.
-Therefore, handle unsuccess paths in code (e.g. logging, return an error etc.).
+Avoid implicit unwrapping (`!`), as this will cause a crash if a value is `nil`.
+Unwrap using `guard let` or `if let` and handle error cases in code as appropriate (e.g. logging, return an error etc.).
 4.3.
 Don't leave unused or dead code.
 4.3.
 Don't leave commented out code.
 4.4.
 Don't use `DispatchQueue.main.asyncAfter` to fix the issues via delays.